nicm42/100-days-of-code-v2/log4.md

 **Day 19: 12th August 2021**
 I went back to Drupal and spent a while trying to work out how to get Docker to run.
 I knew yesterday that not following every single installation step would come back to bite me.
 Once I got into Drupal I read some of the user guide, but decided I'm not sure it's going to help much and following a tutorial will be better.
 But I did find it needed updating (already) so I had to look up how to do that.
 And that was pretty much my coding time.

+**Day 20: 13th August 2021**
+Added Cypress tests to the Frontend Mentor project, so it's testing clicking the button to open and close the share menu, and also the radio buttons for text direction.
+That's all the JS that's going on in there.

+**Day 21: 14th August 2021**
+I did Traversy Media's crash course on Ruby on Rails.
+As with everything, it was installing it that took the time.
+I generally found it complicated with all the folders going on and where you put everything.
+But I can see how it's quite English, with added colons.